 Dr. Daniel Martin, Professor of Preoperative and Intensive Care Medicine, London | 2020-09-01

-Dr. Daniel Martin, a professor of preoperative and intensive care medicine based in London, reveals his findings from data on patients admitted to the ICU and aligns this to his personal experiences of working on the front line of the COVID-19 pandemic.
-Dr. Martin will focus on oxygen delivery and utilisation in critically ill patients.
+In September, Dr. Martin shared his findings from data on patients admitted to the ICU and aligned this to his personal experiences of working on the front line of the COVID-19 pandemic.

 - Understand the impact of multiple organ failure and how patients are supported during critical illness

 - Gain insight into the challenges faced by physicians looking after critically ill patients